By Savanah Mandeville

 (Before I start, I’d like to point out that similar movements were happening around the world, but I’m going to focus on the waves as they occurred in the United States.
-There are feminist scholars such as Shira Tarrant who oppose the “wave” classification because it more distinctly describes the history of Feminism through an American lens.
-Fair enough, but I’m still going to go there.)
+There are feminist scholars such as Shira Tarrant who oppose the “wave” classification because it more distinctly describes the history of Feminism through an American lens.)

 FIRST OF ALL, WHY IS IT CALLED “WAVES”?

 The word “wave” is used to categorize feminism because it illustrates the forward motion – and then resistance or loss of motion – of the movement.
 As each wave has pushed forward toward progress and change, it has been met some standstill and even backlash.
-Think of how a wave rolls in toward the sand then back out, but it’s probably more like a “two steps forward, one step backward” type of thing.
+Think of how a wave rolls in toward the sand then back out, so it’s kind of like “two steps forward, one step backward.”